A Guide To Your Newquay Stag Weekend

 While some adventure men might talk of Bali, Hawaii or Bondi as being the playground for the surfing stag they are forgetting one major factor… Scrumpy!
 In fact it might be the local amber nectar that has put Newquay well and truly on the surfing calendar but it is now a well established surfing Mecca for British surf enthusiasts, beginners and the surfing glitterati who turn up on mass every year for one of the world's premier surfing events.

 Not only does it offer some great nightlife but for open air, high octane adventure Newquay really is hard to beat.
-If you're looking for real action and wanting to get away from the stuffy, workaday, hazy city then a Newquay stag do really will provide a breathe of fresh air.
+If you're looking for real action and wanting to get away from the stuffy, workaday, hazy city then Newquay really will provide a breathe of fresh air.

 Is there plenty to see and do in Newquay?